LogtalkDotOrg/logtalk3/QUICK_START.md

 on the `INSTALL.md` file.

-On POSIX operating-systems, the following shell scripts are installed by default for running Logtalk with selected back-end Prolog compilers (which must be up-to-date and properly installed before running these scripts!):
+On POSIX operating-systems, the following shell scripts are installed by default for running Logtalk with selected backend Prolog compilers (which must be up-to-date and properly installed before running these scripts!):